Goal setting for an awesome year

 Goal setting – it’s an essential part of self improvement.
 With a new year ahead of us, it is the perfect time to make changes in our life to help us move forward.

-2020 has been an incredibly challenging year.
+2021 was another incredibly challenging year.
 One that may have caused us to fall off the exercise wagon or perhaps be a little bit less active with our work from home set ups.
 As much as it is easy to pull apart the past year and focus on all the poor decisions we made, how about we also pull out all the awesome things we did do.
-What were you most proud of?make sure you take a little bit of time and pat yourself on the back and say “well done, you did that”!
+What were you most proud of?
+Make sure you take a little bit of time and pat yourself on the back and say “well done, you did that”!

 Ok, now, it’s time to look ahead.
 What would you like to pat yourself on the back for this time next year.

 Please take a minute to watch this beautiful video.
 It epitomises goal setting.

 It’s time to think about what have you always wanted to do?